jroberts2605/jroberts2605/README.md

 # Hi, I'm Joshua Stewart-Roberts 👋

-🎓 Rising Senior studying Data Science (Statistics) with a Minor in Economics at Rutgers University
+🎓 Rising Senior studying Data Science - Statistics with a Minor in Economics at Rutgers University

 💼 Product Manager Intern at IBM | Business Analyst Intern at Rutgers University